modesty/pdf2json/readme.md

             pdf2json -f [input directory or pdf file] -o [output directory]

-Run in a RESful Web Service
+Run in a RESTful Web Service
 =====

 More info can be found at [Restful Web Service for PDF2JSON.](https://github.com/modesty/p2jsvc)